KarlK90/yaemk-split-kb/Bin/readme.md

 These firmware images are meant for easy testing purposes only when building your own YAEMK.
-Both images are VIA enabled,
+Both images are VIA enabled.
+Successfully flashed firmware will
-and meant to be used with oled screens and rgb leds.
+have:
+- QWERTY layout
+- Both Switch and Backlight LEDs are in rainbow mode
+- Potentiometers are used for scrolling
+- OLED display shows "YAEMK" logo

 ## Flashing ARM